Examples of critically cyclic functions in the Dirichlet spaces of the ball: Acknowledgements

 \section{Acknowledgements}

 The author is deeply grateful to Łukasz Kosiński and Pascal Thomas, his PhD advisors, for their guidance and constant support during the preparation of this work.
 He especially thanks Pascal Thomas for his major contribution to the development of the main ideas, and Łukasz Kosiński for his numerous insightful comments and continued encouragement.
-The author also thanks the Institut de Mathématiques de Toulouse and the Department of Mathematics at Jagiellonian University for providing excellent working conditions.
+He also thanks Vincent Feuvrier for useful mathematical discussions.
+The author also thanks the Institut de Mathématiques de Toulouse and the Department of Mathematics at the Jagiellonian University for providing excellent working conditions.